Spanish submarine Delfín (S61): Construction and features

-The Delfin-class submarine defense program (also called the S-60 series) was approved by the National Defense Board on November 17, 1964 with Pedro Nieto Antúnez as Minister of the Navy and comprised the first two submarines, later expanded to two plus and financed by law 85/65 of November 17.
+The Delfin-class submarine defense program (also called the S-60 series) was approved by the National Defense Board on November 17, 1964 by Minister of the Navy Pedro Nieto Antúnez comprised the first two submarines, later expanded to two plus and financed by law 85/65 of November 17.
 With an initial cost of 700 million pesetas for the first two, the third in the series rose to 1,040 million pesetas (1964).

 The names and numbers of the units in the series were assigned by ministerial order 218/73 of March 29.
 They were named after marine animals: Delfín (Dolphin), Tonina, Marsopa (Porpoise) and Narval (Narwhal), which had a certain precedent in the fleeting Foca class (Seal class) and Tiburón class (Shark class), although, with few exceptions (those mentioned above and the Peral, Monturiol, Cosme García, García de los Reyes, Mola and Sanjurjo), the submarines of the Spanish Navy used to be identified until then only by their numerals.

-The Delfín (S-61) was registered in the official list of the Navy on May 3, 1973 in the port of Cartagena in a ceremony attended by the then Minister of the Navy Admiral Adolfo Baturone Colombo.
+The Delfín was registered in the official list of the Navy on May 3, 1973 in the port of Cartagena in a ceremony attended by the then Minister of the Navy Admiral Adolfo Baturone Colombo.